sol/aeson-qq/README.markdown

 # aeson-qq: JSON quasiquoter for Haskell

-This package expose the function [`aesonQQ`](http://hackage.haskell.org/package/aeson-qq/docs/Data-Aeson-QQ.html#v:aesonQQ) that compile-time converts a string representation of a JSON value into [`Data.Aeson.Value`](http://hackage.haskell.org/package/aeson-0.7.0.6/docs/Data-Aeson.html#t:Value).
+This package exposes the function [`aesonQQ`](http://hackage.haskell.org/package/aeson-qq/docs/Data-Aeson-QQ.html#v:aesonQQ) that compile-time converts a string representation of a JSON value into a [`Data.Aeson.Value`](http://hackage.haskell.org/package/aeson-0.7.0.6/docs/Data-Aeson.html#t:Value).
-`aesonQQ` got the signature
+`aesonQQ` has the signature

 ```haskell
 aesonQQ :: QuasiQuoter